As this exciting new drug market continues to attract capital, investors are starting to ask about ways to invest in psychedelics.

 During an online webinar, Dr. Michael Verbora, medical director with Field Trip Psychedelics, said the company’s flagship clinic in Toronto offers ketamine-assisted psychotherapy for depression, anxiety and in some instances even post-traumatic stress disorder (PTSD).

-In February, Field Trip completed a private placement funding worth US$8.5 million.
+Last February, Field Trip completed a private placement funding worth US$8.5 million.

 Ronan Levy, executive chairman of Field Trip, credited the sum raised to a mixed array of international investment figures, such as academics and investment funds.